ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">
 <img style="width: 100%; height: 100%;" src="/images/step-k.svg" alt="">
-<div>For each pixel that you process, you look for seeds in each cardinal and intercardinal direction.</div>
+<div>If your step length is 1, then you look at your immediate neighbours.
+If your step length is 10, then you look 10 pixels in each cardinal and inter-cardinal direction.</div>
 </div>
 </div>

-If your round has step length 1, then you look at your immediate neighbours.
-But if your step length is 10, then you look 10 pixels North, North-West, West, South-West, etc.

-At each stage of JFA, every pixel remembers the location - not just the color - of the closest seed that it's seen so far.
+Every pixel remembers the location - not just the color - of the closest seed that it’s seen so far.
 When a pixel visits the pixels around it, it compares the location of the seed it remembers (if any) against that of each pixel it visits.
 If it finds a closer seed, it remembers that instead.

 A pixel doesn't need to visit a seed to find out about it.
 It just needs to visit another pixel that visited it.
 Or a pixel that visited another pixel that visited it, and so on.